 Is water quality a trade-off for the benefits of no-till?

-Couple no-till in fine-textured soil with subsurface placement or band to reduce phosphorus loss.
+Couple no-till in fine-textured soil with subsurface placement or banding to reduce phosphorus loss.

 When excess phosphorus (P) from the farm reaches downstream water bodies, it causes eutrophication and harmful algal blooms like the ones in Lake Erie and Saginaw Bay.
 Much of this phosphorus is soluble and readily available for algae growth.
 This phosphorus originates from mineralization of soil organic matter and application of commercial fertilizer and manure.